Exclusive: AMD hires bank to explore options - sources

 One source described AMD as a "legacy company" and said it might prove difficult to sell because of its dependence on the PC industry and lack of strong mobile offerings.

-Another source said AMD's game console chip and embedded chips businesses were growing and attractive.
+Another source mentioned AMD's game console chip business and growing focus on embedded chips as the company's silver linings.

 Microsoft Corp, Google Inc, Samsung Electronics, Intel Corp and even Facebook Inc have been suggested by Wall Street analysts as potential suitors that could benefit from some of AMD's chip business, including its graphics division, PC processors and server chips.